-Full of youthful energy, liberal politics, alternative lifestylers and with a fun-loving atmosphere, eclectic Eugene is a vibrant stop along your I-5 travels.
+Full of youthful energy, liberal politics and alternative lifestylers, fun-loving, eclectic Eugene is a vibrant stop along I-5.
 Also known as 'Tracktown,' the city is famous for its track-and-field champions – Nike was born here, after all.
-And while Eugene maintains a working-class base in timber and manufacturing, some of the state's most unconventional citizens live here as well – from ex-hippie activists to eco-green anarchists to upscale entrepreneurs to high-tech heads.
+And while Eugene maintains a working-class base in timber and manufacturing, some of the state's most unconventional citizens live here too – ex-hippie activists, ecogreen anarchists, upscale entrepreneurs and high-tech heads.

 Eugene offers a great art scene, exceptionally fine restaurants, boisterous festivals, miles of riverside paths and several lovely parks.
-Its location at the confluence of the Willamette and McKenzie rivers, just west of the Cascades, means plenty of outdoor recreation in the area – especially around the McKenzie River region, Three Sisters Wilderness and Willamette Pass.
+Its location at the confluence of the Willamette and McKenzie Rivers, just west of the Cascades, means there's plenty of outdoor recreation on offer – especially around the McKenzie River region, the Three Sisters Wilderness and Willamette Pass.

-Sixty miles to the west is the Oregon coast, easily accessible via pretty Hwy 126.
-The city is also at the south end of the Willamette Valley, which boasts several world-class wineries.
-Eugene is an awesome place, for both energetic visitors and those lucky enough to settle here.
+The Oregon coast, just 60 miles west, is easily accessible via pretty Hwy 126.
+And Eugene's at the southern end of the Willamette Valley, which boasts several world-class wineries.